kul-amr/london_underground/README.md

 Here I have created a backend with Python (flask-restplus) querying Neo4j garph database with Cypher queries.
 I have used london undergrounds data CSVs of list of stations,lines and connections between various stations.

+(Just in case- the graph representation of London underground is http://content.tfl.gov.uk/standard-tube-map.pdf )

 Loaded the list of stations, lines and connections for London_Underground from the CSV datasets.
 Built a representation of the stations and the connections between them.